dmatrak/WorkloudRepo/README.md

 In order to run the app in your local server, create a database in MS SQL Server or Express with name WorkloudChallenge.
 Then execute the script create-db-entities-scripts which is inside sql-scripts folder.

+# 4. How to run the project.
+Set Workloud.Challenge.WebApplication as the start up project in order to run it locally.